-Tri Cities Washington Real Estate | The Agent's Value
+Tri-Cities Washington Real Estate | The Agent's Value

 An Eye On Commissions

 The speed of the transaction will also be altered and that should go into the math you use to determine whether a commission is worth it.
 A real estate agent can often speed up the transaction process by navigating twists and turns with experience by knowing what to expect at every stage of the sale.
 Because of that, extra value is brought to the transaction as a quick sale can help you avoid the cost of remaining in a property you don’t want to be in anymore.
 This takes you away from the new property you’re aiming for, where you could be building up equity early on.

-Contingencies, Clauses and More
+Contingencies, Clauses, and More

 Your real estate agent will certainly know how to handle these types of wrinkles in the process and your agent may even be able to negotiate some of those contingencies away or field offers with fewer contingencies with the proper negotiating techniques.
-Simply put, while the generals of the real estate process can be grasped easily and perhaps even navigated by a novice for awhile, the specifics will make the transaction complicated in a way that real estate agents are best suited to handle.
+Simply put, while the generals of the real estate process can be grasped easily and perhaps even navigated by a novice for a while, the specifics will make the transaction complicated in a way that real estate agents are best suited to handle.

 Extra Effort, Extra Value

 If you are going through the process of selling your home, chances are that you have a full-time job you use to support that process and support the home itself.
-Amidst that job, your family obligations, extra activities, relaxation time and the myriad of events that make up a typical person’s day, marketing an asset valued in the hundreds of thousands of dollars on the side can sometimes be too daunting to cram into an already overloaded day.
+Amidst that job, your family obligations, extra activities, relaxation time, and the myriad of events that make up a typical person’s day, marketing an asset valued in the hundreds of thousands of dollars on the side can sometimes be too daunting to cram into an already overloaded day.
 If only there was someone who would take care of all of that for you…